 Saving your own seeds ensures food security and preserves heritage varieties for genetic diversity for future generations

 My favorite cucumber is Lemon cucumber — sweet balls of yellow, juicy cucumber flavour.
 Lemon cucumbers are an open pollinated, heritage variety that doesn’t get bitter, as it ripens.
 I picked 5 lbs. of them at Covert Farms (Organic) in Oliver last Friday, at their you-pick field.
 I didn’t pick enough.

 I saved the seed.
 The 3 rows of lemon cucumbers were growing between rows of Armenian cucumbers.
-The seed might not be pure, as there were pickling cukes in the same field, but I think its worth a try to save the seed.
-I picked a few overripe ones just for the purpose of saving the seed.
-Saving seeds from cucumbers uses a similiar technique to saving seeds from tomatoes.
+The seed might not be pure, as there were pickling cukes in the same field, but I think it’s worth a try to save the seed.
+I picked a few overripe ones just to save the seed.
+Saving seeds from cucumbers uses a similar technique to saving seeds from tomatoes.

-Cucumbers, however are pollinated by insects.
+Cucumbers, however, are pollinated by insects.
 Cucumbers (Cucumis sativus) which include Lemon cucumbers, pickling cukes and English cukes, among others, will cross with each other.
 Armenian cucumbers, which are really melons, won’t cross with cucumbers.
-You will need to keep a separation of a 1/4 mile between varieties of cucumbers or plant where there is a wind break of trees to separate your cucumbers, if you need pure seed.
+You will need to keep a separation of a 1/4 mile between varieties of cucumbers or plants where there is a windbreak of trees to separate your cucumbers if you need pure seed.

 How to hand pollinate